AnandAditya2002/Movie-Listing-Website/README.md

 ## 🙌Results
 - **User Experience:** Enhanced by implementing loading placeholders and a dynamic hero banner.
 - **Performance:** Achieved a 30% reduction in page load time due to responsive design and carousel feature.
-- **GitHub:** The project received positive feedback and over 50 stars on GitHub for its code quality and structure.